Some people are quick to connect strange occurrences with supernatural forces, because they truly believe that a world beyond the veil exists.

-As ridiculous as a shaman performing rituals to heal an incurably sick person to a non-believer’s ear is, the believers find comfort in believing that at least a help is coming although faint and somewhat beyond possible.
+As ridiculous as a shaman performing rituals to heal an incurably sick person may seem to a non-believer, the believers find comfort that at least a some help is coming although faint and somewhat beyond possible.

 Take the case of MH370’s disappearance for example.
 When the bomohs appeared at the airport and started performing rituals using coconuts and “magic carpet” to help assist the experts in locating the plane, it became the subject of mockery and skepticism from all over the world.

 But for those who believed in the magic of superstition, knowing that the bomohs were there to “weaken the bad spirits so the rescuers can find the plane”, it gave them some sense of assurance that the plane would be found.

 Superstition fills the gap between science and religious belief.
 This is why the folks in the movie Hantu Kak Limah Balik Rumah resorted to bomohs in dealing with the “ghost” tormenting their village.
 They believed the bomohs were capable of channeling “the other side” to talk to the ghosts and make them leave, something that doesn’t fit in the teaching of science and religion.